ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Borf.md

 ## Fighting Style
 At 3rd level, you adopt a particular style of fighting as your specialty.
 Choose one of the following options.
 You can't take a Fighting Style option more than once, even if you later get to choose again.

-- **Dueling.** When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.

 - **Two-Weapon Fighting.** When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.
 ## Blade Flourish
 At 3rd level, you learn to conduct impressive displays of martial prowess and speed.